My name is Evgeny, I live in Moscow, Russia, work as a software developer, and no longer teach at a medical university. This is my website.

 Leveraging IndieWeb to Avoid Storing Others' Data

 Owning your own data is great.
 I’ve been using this website as the central IndieWeb point of my online life for over five years, and I love it.
 However, the joy of owning your own website comes bundled with great responsibility: as the website owner, I am responsible for what’s on my site and for what’s stored “under the hood” to make this website work.
-It’s not a huge issue as long as I only post my own content on my site, but the cool thing about the IndieWeb — as opposed to “regular” Web — is its social aspect, the ability to interact with other people running other websites.

 Voice Messages

-This post is about obvious things, but it looks like they aren’t that obvious to some people.
 Many messengers allow to send voice messages instead of text.
 These messages are problematic: you can’t read them in a meeting, you can’t skim through them later to remember what the conversation was about, you can’t search the contents of these messages… The fact that the voice messages are possible to send doesn’t mean you should.
+You shouldn’t.